 She is also much in demand in radio and TV productions and has recorded songs by Sibelius, Grieg, Peterson-Berger, Alfvén, Heise and John Dowland.

-In 2014 she was awarded Ridderkorset af Dannebrogsordenen and in 2007 the Sibelius prize.
+In 2004 she was decorated with the Order of Dannebrog (Ridderkorset af Dannebrogordenen) and in 2007 she received the Sibelius prize.

 This text must not be revised or shortened without the permission of Good Company.